pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 What we do here is also easy to understand.

-Remember when in the `ton.py` file we were determining which user made a deposit by commenting with their UID?
-Now here in the bot we need to ask the user to send a transaction with a comment containing their UID.
+Do you remember how we were determining which user made a deposit by commenting with their UID in the `ton.py` file?
+Now we need to ask the user to send a transaction with a comment containing their UID.

-### Bot start
+### Starting the Bot

-The only thing we have to do now in `bot.py` is to launch the bot itself and also run the `start` function from `ton.py`.
+Finally, let’s launch the bot and start the deposit handler:

 ```python
 if __name__ == '__main__':